vvlnote/vvlnote.github.io/_posts/2020-02-02-treaps_-_part_1.markdown

 Type 2 queries are represented as 2* i j* : Modify the given array by removing elements from *i* to *j* and adding them to the back.

-Your task is to simply print |A[1] - A[N]| of the resulting array after the execution of M queries followed by the resulting array.
+Your task is to simply print the absolute value of  A[1] - A[N] of the resulting array after the execution of M queries followed by the resulting array.

 Note While adding at back or front the order of elements is preserved.